 These speedboat tours often pass by the popular locations included in yacht cruise experiences.
 First, it passes by Cagban Beach.
 You'll also pass by White Beach, which is considered the main beach on the island.
 Cruising along its turquoise waters is an excellent opportunity to see it from a different perspective.

 You'll also get the chance to pass through many other beaches.
 However, it usually depends on the island's weather conditions.
 You can ask the local boatmen should you have any questions about the speedboat trip.

 If you're coming from Boracay, you can join a day trip to Motag Living Museum in Aklan.
-It's a great way to immerse yourself in their culture, as this immersive museum showcases real-life exhibits.
+It's a great way to immerse yourself in their culture, as this museum showcases real-life exhibits.
 By visiting their homes, you'll get to know about traditional rice milling and plowing, among many others.

-You may also join a nature excursion in Antique where you get to experience its natural wonders in just a day.
+You may also join a nature excursion in Antique, where you get to experience its natural wonders in just a day.
 You can enjoy the Malumpati River and try fun activities such as river tubing and rafting.

-There's a lot of things to do in Capiz.
+There are a lot of things to do in Capiz.
 You can participate in a Capiz heritage tour where you can see and learn about heritage tourist spots such as Pueblo de Panay, Sta.
 Monica Church and Panublion Museum.

 Running out of things to do in Boracay is not something you should worry about.
 From island-hopping to bar-hopping, Boracay promises the ultimate island vacation experience.
 Blessed with immaculate beaches and vibrant seascapes, Boracay Island is a must-visit for every adventure-seeker and beach-lover.

 - Book multi-city packages: